vstconsulting/vstutils/doc/redefine-front-end.rst

 **Description:** This signal will be executed after changing of current GuiCustomizer skin's settings.

+.. _class-inheritance-section:

 Class inheritance
 -----------------
-If you need to redefine some functionality of such base entities as Model class, QuerySet class, Fields Classes, you can use JavaScript class inheritance for this purposes.
-You can create new class, that will be inherited from some base VSTUtils class and contain some new functionality.
+If you need to redefine some functionality of such base entities as :ref:`model-class`, :ref:`queryset-class`, :ref:`fields-classes`, you can use JavaScript class inheritance for this purposes.
+You can create new class, that will be inherited from some base VST Utils class and contain some new functionality.

 Let's look on the examples.

+.. _creation_of_custom_model_or_queryset_class:

 Creation of custom Model or QuerySet class
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-There is only one base class for models (Class Model) and one base class for querysets (Class QuerySet) in VSTUtils.
+There is only one base class for models (Class Model) and one base class for querysets (Class QuerySet) in VST Utils.
 These classes are stored in following variables:

 * **guiModels** - {object} - variable for storing model classes (base Class Model available as guiModels.Model);